Your business needs a website.

 Your business may make a tonne of sales through direct customers and a website may add little or nothing to that.
 For some businesses, a Facebook page or shop is enough of a presence.

-Many businesses create a website because they think they should have one—and often spend thousands of dollars.
-They never actually recoup that money because the website doesn’t actually play any part in bringing them more customers.
+Many businesses create a website because they think they should have one — and often spend thousands of dollars.
+They never actually recoup that money because the website doesn’t actually bring them more customers or amplify their impact.

 A low-quality website is not ‘better than nothing.’
 But a good website can be a great asset —if you invest decent time and money into making it awesome.
 If it’s not part of an overall marketing strategy then you probably shouldn’t build it.